BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 *As if.* -- Juillet 2024

 >She's a mystery.
->It's one way to say that
-I never asked or
->She never answered.
->She didn't tell or I didn't listen,
->
->As if we owed each other more than that.
 >As if I wanted to know.
->As if I wanted to cling on to the drapes
+>As if I wanted to cling on to her drapes
->of her insecurities.
->As if I'd want to reveal a clouded sky.
+>To reveal a clouded sky.
 >As if she'd want to do the same.
 >As if I didn't mull
->For some time before you woke
+>For some time before she woke
->Over whether my tired fingers
+>Over whether my fingers
->Could be or could not be
->Laced into yours and now it's
+>Could lace into hers.
+Now it's
->As if the thought never entered my mind, but
+>As if the thought never entered
+>My mind, but
 >It hasn't left either,
 >As if it's been
->Gliding around inside me
+>Gliding around inside
 >For an eternity already.
 >
->As if
->I couldn't tell when you were lying.
+>As if I couldn't see when you were lying.
->I lied back, as if
+>I lied back as if
 >You couldn't do the same.
 As if
 >I didn't see how you two said
 >Goodbye.
 Him all red and smiling as if